Ren294/E-Commerce-Analysis/README.md

 - **Redpanda Monitoring**: `Redpanda`’s lightweight design offers enhanced Kafka monitoring with simplified operational complexity, making it a preferred choice for streaming workloads.

-- **Grafana**: `Grafana` integrates directly with Cassandra, enabling users to query and visualize data.
+- **Grafana**: `Grafana` integrates directly with `Cassandra`, enabling users to query and visualize data.
 This allows for effective real-time monitoring and data analysis from the `Cassandra` data store.

 # Deployment